iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Tweak - Make QR codes optional via new "Enable QR codes for tickets?" option in Tickets settings [41649]
 * Fix - Remove attendees from the public list if their order have failed (Thanks @beerddwr for flagging this!)
 [103912]
-* Fix - Fixed an issue where EDD was throwing insufficient stock error for shared capacity tickets (props to @artstream8401 for reporting this!)
+* Fix - Fixed an issue where Easy Digital Downloads was throwing insufficient stock error for shared capacity tickets (props to @artstream8401 for reporting this!)
 [101079]
 * Fix - Clean the attendees cache every time an order is updated, so the changes are reflected immediately (Thanks @bartenderatlas, @artistinformatici, @danceworks and others for reporting) [103831]
 * Fix - Synchronize the event cost when a WooCommerce sale start or end (Thanks @floydcountrystore for notifying us!)
 [104019]
 * Fix - Ensured that the tickets start and end sale date respect the event timezone (props @Ryan, @Georges and others for flagging this!)
 [76683]
 * Fix - Add class to handle WooCommerce order refunds on a ticket basis [102081]
-* Fix - Prevent the event tickets page to break when EDD is deactivated and there were EDD orders [64253]
+* Fix - Prevent the event tickets page to break when Easy Digital Downloads is deactivated and there were Easy Digital Downloads orders [64253]
 * Fix - Add default title to the ticket field set if none provided [70739]
 * Fix - Sanitize HTML classes for ticket attendee details in the admin area (Thanks @Gergana, @ucheng and @mr-d for flagging this!)
 [65385]
 * Fix - Ignore whitespaces in ticket required fields (props @jonahgirl and @seanaguilar for notifying us!)
 [95950]